insight-creative/Insight-Creative-2021/content/blog/marketing-goals-objectives-strategies-tactics/index.md

 * Content marketing
 * Social media marketing

+No matter which marketing channels you need to achieve your goals, we recommend developing a strategy for each one.
+This way, you'll always have a clear guide and a way to track your progress.

 ## Tactic

 Marketing tactics are the actions or specific ways you’ll do things in order to execute your overall marketing strategy and achieve your goals and objectives.